Pedro Romero de Terreros: Career

 Romero de Terreros showed an affinity for making money and soon brought the businesses back into profitability.
 In 1741, he began to invest in the Pachuca-Mineral del Monte silver mines, along with his business partner Jose Alejandro Bustamante.
 As his personal wealth rose, so did his social status.
 He served as alcalde of Querétaro, and in 1752 was given an honorary knighthood in the Order of Calatrava.
 Spanish King Ferdinand VI granted Romero de Terreros a special exemption so that he could be inducted into the order from Querétaro rather than have to travel to Spain for the ceremony.

+Romero de Torreros' management of the mines at Pachuca and Real del Monte resulted in a miner's strike in 1766 after he abolished the workers' party.

 Personal life

 On June 29, 1756, Romero de Terreros married noblewoman María Antonia de Trebuesto y Dávalos.
 The bride was the youngest daughter of the Countess of Miravalle, whose family had lived in Mexico for over 150 years.
 The Miravalle family was in dire financial straits, so Trebuesto was given no dowry.
 Romero de Terreros promised to give her 50,000 pesos if he died first, and, as a wedding present, gave her a large amount of jewelry, including two dresses covered in diamonds, and sponsored dowries for several young women to join convents in the city.
 The wedding celebration lasted two days and cost over 66,000 pesos, much more than Romero de Terreros would later pay for his home in Mexico City.
 The ceremony was officiated by the Archbishop of Mexico Manuel Rubio y Salinas.
 The couple had nine children before Trebuesto died from complications of childbirth in 1766.

 Romero de Terreros lobbied very hard to be elevated to the nobility.
 His request was granted in 1768, when he was named the first Count of Regla (Conde de Santa María de Regla).